Public Holidays vs Restricted Holidays Explained

 FAQs

-How can I find the official list of public and restricted holidays for 2026 in India?**
+How can I find the official list of public and restricted holidays for Central Government offices in India for 2026?

-What if a significant festival I celebrate in 2026 is not declared a public holiday in my state?**
+What should I do if a significant festival for my community is not declared a public holiday in my state for 2026?

 something